 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

 For local contractors and tradesmen, Chapter 10 of the Code of Miami-Dade County requires that 16 hours of continuing education, approved by the Construction Trades Qualifying Board, be obtained as a condition of license renewal.
 The approved courses must be presented by Board-approved Course Sponsors.

-The Approved Course Sponsor and Course list may be referred to obtain information regarding available courses, as well as contact information for the various Course Sponsors.
+The Approved Course Sponsor and Course list (22 MB) may be referred to obtain information regarding available courses, as well as contact information for the various Course Sponsors.

 Continuing education is an obligation which pertains to professional contractors and tradesmen whether licensed by the State of Florida or Miami-Dade County.
 Continuing education is commonly viewed by local licensed construction professionals as one avenue for them to ensure that they can remain competitive by keeping up to date regarding issues that impact the dynamic and challenging construction industry.